Creating Access Tokens Using a Custom Integration

 Set Attribute Access and Event Visibility

-6. Click the ADD PERMISSION GROUP for this policy
+6. Click the ADD PERMISSION GROUP to save the configuration of this policy

 7. Click the CREATE POLICY to complete the creation of this policy